A new, bilingual on-line resource launched by L’Arche Canada.

 Canada Mortgage and Housing Corporation (CMHC) offers financial assistance to low-income homeowners for mandatory home repairs that will preserve the quality of affordable housing.
 The program helps people who live in substandard dwellings and cannot afford to pay for necessary repairs to their home.
 See link below for more information.

 The Home Adaptations for Seniors’ Independence (HASI) program offers financial assistance for minor home adaptations that will help low-income seniors to perform daily activities in their home independently and safely.
 See link below for further information.

-Your Community Care Access Centre (CCAC) connects you with the care you need, at home and in your community: We can help you stay in your own home longer by providing Care in Your Home and by coordinating Care in Your Community, including specialized support services We can provide you with information about Long-Term Care Options if it becomes too difficult for you to live independently at home In total, there are 14 CCACs in communities across Ontario that are funded by Local Health Integration Networks through the Ministry of Health and Long-Term Care.
+Home and Community Care funded by Local Health Integration Networks through the Ministry of Health and Long-Term Care connects you with the care you need, at home and in your community: We can help you stay in your own home longer by providing Care in Your Home and by coordinating Care in Your Community, including specialized support services We can provide you with information about Long-Term Care Options if it becomes too difficult for you to live independently at home.

 Community Living Ontario is a non-profit, provincial association that advocates for people who have an intellectual disability to be fully included in all aspects of community life.